nastradacha/gtmd/GTMD_User_Stories.md

 - **So that** ownership is clear during triage and execution.

 **Acceptance Criteria**
-- Buttons: “Assign to me”, “Assign to…”, “Unassign”.
+- Buttons: "Assign to me", "Assign to…", "Unassign".
 - Uses GitHub Issues assignees API.
 - Visible on Stories and Defects pages.

 **Priority:** P1
 **Story Points:** 3
-**Status:** Planned
+**Status:** Completed

 ---